textak

 Six debates that will determine whether AI is the best or worst thing to happen to humanity.
 Every position here has smart people defending it.
 None are settled.

 We present both sides with evidence.
-The “Live from the feed” sections update automatically as TexTak ingests relevant stories.
+The “Live from the feed” sections update automatically as textak ingests relevant stories.

 01